What is PostgreSQL? How is it pronounced? What is Postgres?

 In general, any modern Unix-compatible platform such as Linux, Mac OS X and FreeBSD can run PostgreSQL, as can Microsoft Windows.
 PostgreSQL does not rely on the behaviour of any particular architecture, so it can almost be taken for granted that any architecture that is supported by these Operating systems is supported by PostgreSQL.

 What drivers are available for PostgreSQL for my preferred programming environment?

 The PostgreSQL install includes only the C and embedded C interfaces.
-While their is a huge number of drivers that target various different programming environments, all other interfaces are independent projects that are separately distributed; This allows them to have their own release schedule and development teams.
+While there is a huge number of drivers that target various different programming environments, all other interfaces are independent projects that are separately distributed; This allows them to have their own release schedule and development teams.

 Some programming languages like PHP include an interface to PostgreSQL.
 Interfaces for languages/environments like Python, Perl, .Net, JDBC and many others are available.

 There are a large number of GUI Tools that are available for PostgreSQL from both proprietary and open source developers.
 2ndQuadrant officially support, and indeed employ an active contributor to, the popular open source pgAdminIII desktop application. phpPgAdmin is another popular tool, which is web-based.